The Ultimate Guide to Credit Scores in Canada

 Diversity of Credit – 10%

 Diversity of credit shows lenders how many types of credit products you have in your credit history.
-The more diverse your credit history – showing a variety of credit types – the better.
+The more diverse your credit history – showing a variety of responsibly-used credit types like loans, credit cards and lines of credit – the better.
 Credit diversity with payments made on time shows lenders you’re responsible with all types of credit, which makes them more apt to lend to you.

 Total Payment Ratio